openshift-kni/numaresources-operator/test/e2e/serial/README.md

   the cluster and will be used as a resource of type `device-b` in the tests.
 - `E2E_NROP_DEVICE_C` (accepts string, e.g `example.com/deviceC`) declares name of a device type that exists on the cluster and will be used as a resource of type `device-c` in the tests.
+- `E2E_RTE_CI_IMAGE` (accepts string, e.g `quay.io/openshift-kni/resource-topology-exporter:test-ci`) sets the
+  RTE image to be used for testing purposes particularly for modifying the operator object.